remillet/Tools/scripts/csops/README.md

 cscheckjava
 ```
 ##### Description
 Checks if the Java installation used by CollectionSpace has been updated.
 If an update to Java is detected that occurred after the start time of the running CollectionSpace server, the CollectionSpace server is restarted using the `csbounce` program.
-This ensures that CollectionSpace is using the newest version of Java.
+This ensures that CollectionSpace is using the newest version of Java, and prevents bugs that occur from Java files disappearing out from under the running JVM.
 This program should be run shortly after the scheduled OS update times.
+The UNIX team schedules updates for Tuesday at 6pm on dev, and Thursday at 6pm on production.

 ### cscheckmem - check for high Java memory (heap) usage
 ##### Synopsis